ATVOD investigate 1 complaint in September

-Following my March letter, which was an open letter to the ATVOD board, I was invited to present my concerns at the 23rd May Industry Forum meeting, and also attend the board meeting that afternoon to present issues facing the adult industry.
-I
+Following my March letter, which was an open letter to the ATVOD board, I was invited to present my concerns at

-no notification that this invitation had been rescinded).
+concerns at the industry forum, but was told that I was not in fact invited to attend that afternoon's board meeting (I'd received no notification that this invitation had been rescinded).
 I was told that I would be instead invited to the July board

 I have not yet received your promised response to my letter -- instead, last Friday, I received official notice that my services are considered in breach of Rule 11, and given

 ten working days to respond.
 This letter comprises my response to that notice.
 Please note and respond to the following points:

 I made clear in my last letter and at the Industry Forum meeting that I would not be able to operate

 implications, which will require further exploration (I'm informed that a measure similar to Rule 11 was struck down by the US Supreme Court on grounds of free speech).
 Given that the issues raised in my last letter are still (in theory) under

 discussion, and I've been (I'm told verbally) invited to present these issues to the July board meeting, this raises an issue of timing: how can my VoD business be forced offshore in June while this discussion is ongoing?
 I therefore request that you

 postpone enforcement of the notice until at least after the ATVOD board meeting in July.
 Please be notified that I intend to move the editorial side of the VoD business out of the UK, probably to another EU country, by the end of this month.
 As I've said

 previously, our VoD business is in decline, and the future focus of my operation will be on adult phone chat, webcam and other social-media services.
 My currently employed Content Manager is leaving my employment on 12th June.
 Although my company will no

 longer be an ATVOD-notified ODPS, I plan to continue representing the UK adult industry at ATVOD industry forum meetings on behalf of AITA.

 I would like to further ask the following questions:

-You have been informed by multiple businesses within the UK adult industry that Rule 11 is punitive, and cannot be implemented without seriously damaging or destroying existing, legal businesses.
+informed by multiple businesses within the UK adult industry that Rule 11 is punitive, and cannot be implemented without seriously damaging or destroying existing, legal businesses.
 Have you sought an opinion on whether it is in fact legal to knowingly

 drive our industry out of business or offshore?
 If so, please share this with ourselves and the Industry Forum.
 The ATVOD definition of TV-like appears to be very different from the definition chosen by other EU member states, which have not

 included adult web sites within the remit.
 Are you aware of any other EU countries that have followed the same path as the UK regulator in this regard?
 You have come to the decision that legal adult content may seriously impair under-18s.
 I

 request that you publish all expert opinion and academic research that was utilised in reaching this decision.